akdsss/Prof.-Liu-s-Group-Website/content/en/authors/Zhongnan Liu/_index.md

 ### Education Experience

-- **2025.09 - present**: Master, Materials and Chemical Engineering, School of Chemistry, South China Normal University
+- **2025.09 - present:** Master, Materials and Chemical Engineering, School of Chemistry, South China Normal University

-- **2020.09 - 2024.06**: Bachelor, Materials Science and Engineering, School of Materials and Energy, Guangdong University of Technology
+- **2020.09 - 2024.06:** Bachelor, Materials Science and Engineering, School of Materials and Energy, Guangdong University of Technology